yschroe/chessalyzer.js/README.md

 // chessalyzer returns a Promise so we need to encapsulate everything into an async function
-// you should be able to use the Promise.then(...) syntax as well (async () => {
+// you should be able to use the Promise.then(...) syntax as well

 // start a batch analysis for the PGN file at <pathToPgnFile>
 // the data is tracked directly inside the tileTracker instance
-    // see later chapters for how the data is structured inside the trackers await Chessalyzer.startBatch('<pathToPgnFile>', tileTracker);
+// see later chapters for how the data is structured inside the trackers

-    // generate a tile occupation heatmap
+// (top level awaits are possible with ESM :)) await Chessalyzer.startBatch('<pathToPgnFile>', tileTracker);

-    const heatmapData = Chessalyzer.generateHeatmap(
+// generate a tile occupation heatmap const heatmapData = Chessalyzer.generateHeatmap(
     tileTracker, // data source for heatmap
     Heatmap.Tile.TILE_OCC_ALL.calc // heatmap generation function
 );

 // print heatmap to console for preview Chessalyzer.printHeatmap(heatmapData.map, heatmapData.min, heatmapData.max);

-    // ...or use heatmapData with your favourite frontend })();
+// ...or use heatmapData with your favourite frontend
 ```

 ## Filtering